NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Global Time Reference
 ~~~~~~~~~~~~~~~~~~~~~

-:py:attr:`~pynwb.base.TimeSeries.timestamps` or :py:attr:`~pynwb.base.TimeSeries.rate` should be in seconds with respect
+:nwb-schema:ref:`TimeSeries.timestamps <sec-TimeSeries>` or :nwb-schema:ref:`TimeSeries.rate <sec-TimeSeries>` should
-to the global :py:attr:`~pynwb.file.NWBFIle.timestamps_reference_time`` of the NWBFile.
+be in seconds with respect to the global :nwb-schema:ref:`NWBFile.timestamps_reference_time <sec-NWBFile>` of the NWBFile.